 Mr. Riddell graduated from Arizona State University with a Bachelor of Science degree in Geology and from the University of Alberta with a Master of Science degree in Geology.
 He is a member of the Canadian Society of Petroleum Geologists and the American Association of Petroleum Geologists.

-Mr. Riddell is not currently a member of any committees of the Board.
-He previously served as a member of the Environmental, Health and Safety Committee until May 2023.
+Mr. Riddell is not a member of any committees of the Board.

-2023 AGM Voting Results: Votes For 107,985,057 (96.40%) Votes Withheld 4,031,853 (3.60%)
+2024 AGM Voting Results: Votes For 114,853,112 (99.76%) Votes Withheld 275,160 (0.24%)